subalakshmip01/DARING-CODERS/README.md

 # DARING-CODERS
-As of team DARING CODERS participating in Toycathon 2021
+As a team DARING CODERS participating in Toycathon 2021